CanLi1/GTEP/README.md

 newinstance.solve_model()
 newinstance.write_gtep_results()
 ```
-The options are shown in config
+The options are shown in config_options.py